gazpachu/joanmira/pages/blog/2016-02-10---build-a-social-website-aggregator-using-meteor/index.md

 <p class="website-meta">{{formattedDate}} | <span class="js-votes-up">{{up}}</span>↑, <span class="js-votes-down">{{down}}</span>↓</p>
 ```

-We also have to initialise the up and down fields for each website entry in the DB.
+We also have to initialize the up and down fields for each website entry in the DB.
 Open startup.js and refactor the initial items like this.
 Do it as well in the form submit event in main.js!:

 ```javascript
 Websites.insert({